aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/validation/_index.md

 ```

 Applies the validation to the area.

+**Remarks**

 It is equivalent to use [addArea(CellArea,boolean,boolean)](../../com.aspose.cells/validation\#addArea-CellArea-boolean-boolean-) with checking intersection and edge.

 **Parameters:**
 | Parameter | Type | Description |